Flynt-hub/necromundaCards/README.md

 Now print the cards and enjoy losing friends while playing this wonderfully unbalanced game ^^

-N.B: existing TacticsSheet directory contain french cards.
-So just print the PDF in it if you're french.
+N.B: existing translated_cards directory contain french cards.
+So just make the sheets and print the PDF if you're french.